Buying Gold From The Royal Mint Could Change

 Looking Past The Surface

-These collectible coins will only be worth more to those who believe they are, that appreciate the craftsmanship and aesthetics behind each piece.
+These collectable coins will only be worth more to those who believe they are, that appreciate the craftsmanship and aesthetics behind each piece.
 But, to an actual gold dealer who will look at the value of the gold contents of the coin (the only thing that actually maintains any worth in the coin beyond a subjective assignment of wealth) these “must have items” pushed by the Mint will be seen as no more special than the denomination the designs are stamped on, seeing the extra money spent on these “one off” or “commemorative” designs by the consumer be completely lost.
 We are not trying to condemn the manufacturing of coins that have an artistic flare, showcase a new design or a release that commemorates an event of historical significance; but when these are created with the intent of cashing in on those new to investing whilst justifying the sale using the same reasoning as legitimate investment pieces, it cannot go unchallenged.

 Marketing To Watch Out For

-We see these practices often from a small number of bullion dealers, but what does surprise us is seeing these methods employed from an industry leader, and authoritative voice in the numismatic industry, the Royal Mint.
+We see these practices often from a small number of bullion dealers, but what does surprise us is seeing these methods employed from an industry leader, and authoritative voice in the numismatic industry like the Royal Mint.
 It's understandable to see why the Mint would choose to pursue this ethically risqué line of marketing.
 In August 2019 The Times of London reported that the Mint had seen a 40% increase on the previous year in customers wanting to invest in precious metals, and with the price of gold enjoying a 6-year high, it would be all too easy to dupe this new wave of investors into buying overpriced novelty coins.

 The 2019 Sovereign

-The additional cost the Royal Mint place on their coins hasn’t gone unnoticed, with their 2019 sovereign being marketed at almost double the retail value of the sovereigns, justified by the coins “limited availability”, walnut veneer case and certificate of authenticity, all of which do nothing to increase the actual value of the coin’s gold content.
+The additional cost the Royal Mint place on their coins hasn’t gone unnoticed, with their 2019 sovereign being marketed at almost double the retail value of bullion sovereigns, justified by the coins “limited availability”, walnut veneer case and certificate of authenticity, all of which do nothing to increase the actual value of the coin’s gold content.
 What is important to remember is that whilst The Royal Mint is seen as an authoritative figure in the numismatic world, they are still operating as a business.
 Whilst the “spot price” or the market price for gold is the coin’s actual value, the additional premium placed on top of this cost is how the Mint, dealers and other bullion business’s keep their doors open.
-Unlike other coinage retailers and precious metal dealers, The Royal Mint is in a fortunate position to levy over 1000 years of history to uphold their monopoly and “authority” over the market and of this they are very much aware.
-This hasn’t evaded the attention of less honest dealerships either, with many trying to impersonate The Royal Mint in an effort to capitalise of their heritage, more commonly seen through imitation correspondence adorned with coats of arms and regal imagery.
+Unlike other coinage retailers and precious metal dealers, The Royal Mint is in a fortunate position to leverage over 1000 years of history to uphold their monopoly and “authority” over the market and of this they are very much aware.
+This hasn’t evaded the attention of less honest dealerships either, with many trying to impersonate The Royal Mint in an effort to capitalise on their heritage, more commonly seen through imitation correspondence adorned with coats of arms and regal imagery.

 Will Cash Always Be King?